chefong/bandsonmap/README.md

 # bandsonmap

-See where all your favorite artists plan on performing on an interactive map!
-Visit https://bandsonmap.firebaseapp.com/.
+Bandsonmap is an interactive web application that lets you see where your favorite artists plan on performing by using Mapbox's GL JS API and Bandsintown's API.
+Visit https://bandsonmap.firebaseapp.com/ to start.

 ![Bandsonmap logo](./src/assets/imgs/bom&#32;logo.png)